MBA Consulting Casebooks: 26 Free Downloads

 MBA casebooks were built to help club members practice, not to teach the current interview.
 Many cases were written years ago by second-year students who passed cases the year before, so they capture the format of past interviews rather than what firms test now.

-There are three gaps you should keep in mind:
+There are three gaps you should keep in mind.

-Are the Sample Answers High Quality?
+Trusting the Sample Answers Too Much

 Frequently Asked Questions